-Our unique program integrates a wide range of faculty from programs across campus to meet the needs of Computing Ph.D. students in all emphasis areas.
-This allows us to achieve our mission, which is to train the next generation of computing researchers who will develop solutions to complex problems in every sector of society; from traditional science and engineering domains to key areas such as national security, public health, and economic innovation.
+The Computing Ph.D. program provides students with a unique educational environment that brings together faculty from different programs and departments on campus.
+The broad range of expertise within our faculty allows us to achieve our mission, which is to train the next generation of computing researchers.
+Our graduates will develop solutions to complex problems in every sector of society; from traditional science and engineering domains to critical areas such as national security, public health, and economic innovation.

-- The program began in Fall 2016 with five students and three emphasis areas: Computer Science, Computational Math, Science and Engineering, and Cybersecurity.
+- The program began in the Fall of 2016 with five students and three emphasis areas: Computer Science, Computational Math, Science and Engineering, and Cybersecurity.

-- In 2018 we added the Data Science emphasis.
+- In 2018 the Idaho State Board of Education approved the addition of the Data Science emphasis.

-- As of Fall 2020, there are 50 students enrolled in the program with 30 advisors across 6 departments.
+- As of Fall 2023, there are 68 students enrolled in the program working under the supervision of faculty in the following departments:

 I Chose Boise State Because There is a Diverse Community of Students